-Avoid the myths and rumours by getting the facts about Oxford and Cambridge with our guide to help you choose between the two universities.
+Get the facts about Oxford and Cambridge with our guide to help you choose between these two leading universities.

-A list of important dates and deadlines you need to be aware of if you're applying in 2020.
+A list of important dates for those applying to university in 2020.

-If you applied for five courses on your UCAS application and didn’t manage to secure any offers, or turned down all the ones you received, UCAS Extra gives you a second chance.
+Haven't managed to secure any offers, or turned down all the ones you received?
+UCAS Extra gives you a second chance.

-Our UCAS Frequently Asked Questions guide answers the most common questions asked by prospective undergraduates.
+Our UCAS FAQs guide answers the most common questions asked by prospective students.

 The UCAS tariff is a points system that measures achievement across a range of qualifications.

-UCAS Track is an online system developed by UCAS that allows you to check the progress of your application once you’ve submitted it.
+UCAS Track allows you to check the progress of your application once you’ve submitted it.

 Part of the UCAS application form involves getting someone to write you a reference, normally written by someone who knows you at school or college.

-If you have a disability or a particular learning difficulty, it is a good idea to get in touch with each institution you are going to apply to before submitting your UCAS application.
+If you have a disability or a particular learning difficulty, it is a good idea to get in touch with each institution you wish to apply to before sending off your UCAS application.